AE Golf News

 Alex Elias

-Before joining Arizona State, you were one of just five amateurs in the field at the 2018 U.S. Open at Shoal Creek Golf Club.
+Before joining Arizona State, you were one of just five amateurs in the field at the 2018 U.S. Women's Open at Shoal Creek Golf Club.
 Looking back on that week, what stands out to you the most?

 Having now won four tournaments in a row, how do you handle adversity when it arises?